 When first poured, garage concrete is always finished to create a smooth and even surface.
 The finishing process reduces the overall porosity.
 As a result, the surface must be profiled to expose the pores for effective polymer bonding.
 Prepping a concrete floor for coating is the most crucial step of a successful installation.
 If not performed properly, the coating will fail to provide the protection your flooring needs.
 Typically, etching and pore exposure is performed by mechanically grinding the surface or acid etching, but which method is better?
 The best method for profiling concrete for hybrid polymer floor coatings is to mechanically grind the surface with diamond pattern tooling.
 It creates a deeper texture profile, so the coatings will adhere properly.

-No. We often receive questions about whether our coating is a natural stone product.
-However, there are quite a few differences between a natural stone product and a hybrid polymer epoxy.
+No. We often receive questions about whether our coating is a stone and epoxy product.
+However, there are quite a few differences between a stone and epoxy product and a hybrid polymer epoxy.
 Firstly, rather than using stone for our coatings, OGI flooring consists of broadcasted polymer flakes.
-Our coatings are also thinner than natural stone products and do not affect the height of your flooring.
-Most notably, our coatings are non-porous while natural stone products are inherently porous.
+Our coatings are also thinner than stone and epoxy products and do not affect the height of your flooring.
+Most notably, our coatings are non-porous while stone and epoxy products are inherently porous.
 As a result, our coatings will seal the concrete and protect it from harmful substances such as salt residue.
-It is crucial to prevent these substances from dissipating into a porous surface like natural stone products.
-Natural stone flooring allows saltwater, gasoline, oil, pet urine, etc. to penetrate the flooring and get trapped underneath.
-Annual steaming maintenance is a necessity for cleaning natural stone flooring.
+It is crucial to prevent these substances from dissipating into a porous surface like stone and epoxy products.
+Stone and epoxy flooring allows saltwater, gasoline, oil, pet urine, etc. to penetrate the flooring and get trapped underneath.
+Annual steaming maintenance is a necessity for cleaning stone and epoxy flooring.
 However, OGI coatings require no continual maintenance other than the occasional hosing off.
-Therefore, you save far more money in the long run with epoxy coatings than natural stone flooring.
+Therefore, you save far more money in the long run with epoxy coatings than stone and epoxy flooring.

-What’s the difference between you and a natural stone product?
+What’s the difference between you and a stone and epoxy product?